NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2A(A) has slightly more stun
 - RA is an untechable sweep
 - 2BBBB(A) and 2AA(A) snakes do chip
-- 2Y added that does not give the opponent meter and cannot grab during the stagger
+- 2Y added, cannot be shaken, opponent cannot be grabbed, Oro can move a few frames later
 - 5X damage reduced 65 to 50
-- 2X hits better on both hits; damage on the activated portion, first hit lifts on block and is blockable; ends sooner
+- 2X hits better on both hits; damage on the activated portion, first hit lifts on block and is blockable; ends sooner; knee hitboxes made slightly smaller
 - GRKnJ changed to be RB

 #### Cosmetic